 The following image was made by Subtract Fractions with Circles Designer:

-The picture shows that the minuend is 3 2/3 units and the subtrahend is 2 1/2 units.
+The picture shows that the minuend is 3 2⁄3 units and the subtrahend is 2 1⁄2 units.
 The difference is what is left after removing the blue circles in the second row from the red circles in the first row.
 In many examples, you can arrive at the difference by looking at the picture.
-For example, after removing the two whole circles, you are left with 1 2/3 red circles.
-Removing the 1/2 circle from the 1 2/3 circle that is left in the minuend will leave 1/2 + 2/3 circle for the difference of 1 1/6 circles.
+For example, after removing the two whole blue circles and the 1⁄2 circle in the minuend from the subtrahend , you are left with 7⁄6 or 1 1⁄6 circles.